eskolnik/clocktower-ext-frontend/README.md

 This extension is designed to be used in conjunction with the unofficial [Townsquare](https://clocktower.online/) web app.

 ## Features
-* Displays character ability text to viewers on hover.
+* Displays character ability text to viewers when hovering over the corresponding location of the stream.

 ## Roadmap
-* Stop displaying overlay when the "active" checkbox is unchecked in the browser, or when the browser is closed
-* make a bookmarlet image in the config panel to drag to bookmark bar
 * synchronize display lag / make lag configurable by streamer

 ## Acknowledgements and Copyrights